dominodatalab/streaming-online-learning/README.md

 The files in the reposirory are intended to run some data processing steps in the streams learning pipeline we set up to run experiments in the paper.

-* Set up streams generators using Kafka producer and consumers to process data as streams, create requires features for model input and output.
+* Set up **streams generators using Kafka* producer and consumers to process data as streams, create requires features for model input and output.
 Files `confluent_producer.py` and `KafkaConsumer.py`
-* Set up model training and serving on multiples instances of Domino instances to bechnmark scalability.
+* Set up model training and **serving on multiples instances** of Domino instances (or Docker) to bechnmark scalability.
 The models are deployed on parallel processing operators (independent instances of Domino Platform), which listens to a mutually exclusive set of Apache Kafka topic partitions (8 partitions).
 For each sample, the data features (X) and the corresponding truth value (Y) are published to the Kafka topic.

-* Compute and store results metrics incrementaly to assess operational performance of the pipeline : latency, throughput, model size on disk and
+* Compute and **store model operationalization metrics incrementaly** to assess operational performance of the solution : latency, throughput, model size on disk and
 ROCAUC.
 This is detailled in the `confluent_compute_statistics.py`.

-*Model run to continuous train and update model weights : all models were build and continuously trained using [River](https://github.com/online-ml/river) processing incrementally each Kafka event.
+* Online Learning to continuously train and update model weights : all models were build and continuously trained using [River](https://github.com/online-ml/river) processing incrementally each Kafka event.
 The files  `_HoeffdingTreeClassifier_.py`  and `_HalfSpaceTrees_.py` computes the entire steps mentionned above in the `ModelInference Class` to deliver desired output and metrics mentionned in the results table below for both models.

+The future work should adress upgrading the solution to include model persistence and investigate the trade-off between model serving parallelization to reduce latency and improve throughput vs using distributed methods.

 ## Model Deployment : step to step Online Learning Pipeline